 The time to make any discoveries of unknown relatives is now, not after you sell the house and an unknown sibling or other relative suddenly challenges your ownership rights.

-The person who fills out the Affidavit of Heirship will have to be personally familiar with the family and marital history of the deceased.
+The person who fills out the Affidavit of Heirship needs familiarity with the family and marital history of the deceased.
 This person will also have to provide information including the following:

-This affidavit must be signed in front of a notary public who will then notarize the document.
+The person must sign the affidavit in front of a notary public who then notarizes the document.
 This certified affidavit must be filed with the county clerk in the county where the inherited house is located.
 Proper filing of the document will generally satisfy the title company’s requirements.

-A title search at the county records office should also be conducted to make sure there aren’t any liens or foreclosures against the property.
+Conduct a title search at the county records office and make sure no liens or foreclosures exist against the property.
 If you don’t live near the county in which the property is located, you can also search online.
-Any liens or other debts must be satisfied before the property can be sold.
+Satisfy all liens and debts before selling the property.

-The next step is usually completing a deed to transfer title to the heirs.
-The deed should state that the listed owners are heirs at law of the decedent.
-This simply means that the person or persons listed are entitled to inherit the property of the deceased, who has died without a will.
+Next, you complete the deed to transfer title to the heirs.
+The deed should state that the listed owners are heirs at law of the deceased.
+This simply means that the persons listed have rights for the property of the deceased.
 All heirs should sign the deed and have their signatures notarized.

-Selling an inherited house without a will in Texas is a multi-step process that can be confusing and intimidating.
-Big State Home Buyers can help.
-As the largest privately-owned home buying company in Houston, Big State Home Buyers has the experience and knowledge to help you sell your inherited house quickly.
+Big State Home Buyers has the experience and knowledge to help you sell your inherited house quickly.
 We treat our clients with respect and genuine concern, without high-pressure tactics.
-Call Big State Home Buyers today for a free consultation with no obligation.
+Contact Big State Home Buyers now for a free consultation with no obligation.